Who are the biggest Twitch streamers?

-We look at the biggest streamers in terms of followers, subs, and watch time, featuring Ninja, xQc, and more
+We take a statistical look at the top 25 Twitch streamers in terms of followers, subs, and watch time, featuring Pokimane, KaiCenat, and more.

-We all have our favourite streamers.
-From those that wonder the world and share their experiences in IRL streaming, to those who grind your favourite game, to those niche hidden gems creating some really unique content.
-However, when it comes to who is the biggest, the stats don’t lie.
+Who are the top 25 Twitch streamers?
+We all have our favorite streamers.
+From those that wonder the world and share their experiences in IRL streaming, to those who grind your favorite game, to those niche hidden gems creating some really unique content.
+However, when it comes to who the top Twitch streamers are, the stats don’t lie.
 With the streaming world’s biggest stars racking up millions of hours of watch time every month – and making some big bucks in the process – it has become one of the fastest growing and most lucrative entertainment forms.

-The last couple of years have been packed with massive news in the streaming industry.
+The last few years have been packed with massive news in the streaming industry.
 From high-profile bans, massive exclusivity deals, leaks around streamers’ incomes, and record-smashing streams, it’s been a landmark period for the industry.
-But who has managed to navigate these choppy waters and come out on top as one of the biggest Twitch streamers in the world right now?
+But who’s managed to navigate these choppy waters and come out on top as one of the biggest Twitch streamers in the world right now?

 Here, we brush past all the drama to have a statistical look at the biggest personalities on Twitch when it comes to followers, subscribers, and earnings.
 Let’s crunch those numbers.